Breast Implant Replacement

 Prior to surgery, you may be asked to participate in lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, stop smoking well in advance of your surgery, avoid taking any anti-inflammatory drugs or herbal supplements.
 Some special instructions you receive will cover what to do on the day of surgery, the use of anesthesia during your breast implant replacement surgery, documentation for breast implant registry (when necessary), as well as post-operative care and follow-up.

-Breast implant replacement surgery may be performed in an accredited office-based surgical center, outpatient/ambulatory surgical center, or a hospital.
+Breast implant replacement surgery may be performed in an accredited office-based surgical center, outpatient/ambulatory surgical center, or a hospital Birmingham.
 If your breast implant replacement procedure is performed on an outpatient basis, you will need to arrange for a ride to and from surgery and someone to stay with you for at least the first night following your implant replacement surgery.

 The Breast Implant Replacement Procedure

 Note: There have been continual advancements and improvements in every aspect of breast implant technology and plastic surgery.
 New surgical techniques provide more predictable results today than in years past.
 With these improvements, breast implant replacement surgery has become an increasingly popular and successful option for women facing a replacement surgical procedure.

 - I. The breast implant replacement procedure begins with anesthesia, where intravenous sedation or general anesthesia will be provided.
 Dr. Cohn will recommend the best choice for your surgery.

 - II.
 After the anesthesia has taken effect, incisions are made in inconspicuous areas to minimize visible scarring.
 You and Dr. Cohn will discuss which incision options are appropriate for your desired outcome.
 Incisions vary based on the type of implant, degree of enlargement desired, your particular anatomy, and patient-surgeon preference.